-The Kenneth Goldman and Julie Harelson Clinical Trials Program manages and coordinates all trials related to the treatment of multiple myeloma.
+The Kenneth Goldman and Briskin Family Clinical Trials Program manages and coordinates all trials related to the treatment of multiple myeloma.
 We offer access to dozens of clinical trials and new therapies not always available elsewhere.

 Our latest research is focused on new drugs and drug combinations that target and attack relapsed myeloma which has become resistant to first-line treatment.

 Browse through some of our clinical trials and research projects here.